-In addition to spending five months in Ecuador, Kerry has traveled to Costa Rica, Guatemala, Nicaragua, and Peru.
-Outside of her work at MCN, Kerry's passion lies in dance- she teaches ballet, tap, jazz, and lyrical at a dance studio in Salisbury, MD.
-Kerry also enjoys outdoor activities such as kayaking and going hiking with her German Shepherd.
+In addition to spending five months in Ecuador, Ms. Brennan has traveled to Costa Rica, Guatemala, Nicaragua, and Peru.
+Outside of her work at MCN, Ms. Brennan’s passion lies in dance -- she teaches ballet, tap, jazz, and lyrical at a dance studio in Salisbury, MD.
+Ms. Brennan also enjoys outdoor activities such as kayaking and going hiking with her German Shepherd, Rust.

 I have been involved in public health since my first year in college, have travelled and worked extensively in Cental America, and have been a green builder for the past 20 years.
 Providing health oversight in the school setting is my new passion.

 As Manager of MCN’s Health Network (HN), Ricardo Garay coordinates and presents on issues relating to continuity of care for mobile patients.
 This includes regular training, evaluation, and supervision of Health Network Associates along with the implementation of continuous improvement efforts with multiple stakeholders.
 During his years at MCN he has worked with different public health departments and other clinical agencies to promote health care justice around the world.
 Mr. Garay has been certified as a Community Health Worker Trainer by the state of Texas, serves as a translator for different legal agencies in Texas, and has served as treasurer on the board of Cooperation Texas.
 He has also been a presenter at the Migrant Stream Forums, World TB Day, Texas TB Controllers Meetings and many others.
 Mr. Garay has presented and facilitated training sessions on issues such as the Patient Centered Medical Home, Bridge Case Management on a Global Scale, Cultural Competency and Family Violence among others.